Text messages are sent in one of two ways:

 This meant that if one business on a short code was sending spam messages, short code providers would often respond by shutting down the short code, which meant that all of the businesses using that short code could no longer use it.

-In contrast, ten digit long codes (10DLCs) are much cheaper to set up.
-So going forward every business will have to use their own ten digit long code when sending SMS messages.
+In contrast, ten digit long codes (10DLCs) and toll-free phone numbers are much cheaper to set up.
+So going forward every business typically uses their own phone number when sending SMS messages.
 This addresses both the cost problem and the spam problems that could and often did arise with shared short codes.

 Start sending mass text alerts to your entire list today!